 So let’s get to the skinny.
 I did not watch the Netflix version that released in 2017.
 The fact that there is a sequel to it concerns me greatly.
-In researching what to write about this topic, I discovered a WatchMojo video which explained why the Netflix movie was horrible.
+In researching what to write about this topic, I discovered a WatchMojo video that explained why the Netflix movie was horrible.
 I agree with it.
 The anime and manga are far superior to the Netflix version.
-Whomever butchered the brilliant story telling to create the most recent piece of trash needs to have their name written in the book…
+Whoever butchered the brilliant storytelling to create the most recent piece of trash needs to have their name written in the book…

 Stop it Hollywood.
 Seriously, no one appreciates fan favorites getting slaughtered by a bunch of American’s who are full of themselves.
-Anime lovers of such masterpieces like Serial Experiments Lain, Elfin Lied, and Neon Genesis Evangeleon want specific things like complex/nuanced storytelling, unique settings, and amazing characters.
-Unfortunately, Hollywood latched on to arguably two of the top rated psychological animes ever released (Ghost in the Shell and Death Note respectively) and threw them in a dumpster fire.
+Anime lovers of such masterpieces as Serial Experiments Lain, Elfin Lied, and Neon Genesis Evangelion want specific things like complex/nuanced storytelling, unique settings, and amazing characters.
+Unfortunately, Hollywood latched on to arguably two of the top-rated psychological animes ever released (Ghost in the Shell and Death Note respectively) and threw them in a dumpster fire.
 Netflix is not doing the anime any favors by hiring a screenwriter with no successful credits.
 (At least, that I know of.
 If I’m mistaken, please enlighten me.
 I didn’t find anything useful regarding his accreditation.)

 Here’s the thing, the writer for Death Note had some credits backing him!
 And considering that the writer received plenty of awards for Immortals, Death Note could have been great!
 Instead, fans received a story that was set in the US, characters like Light were nowhere near as complex, and the protagonist practically shouted from the rooftops that he had this magic book.
 What a pansy.

 While Netflix tried to bring an amazing anime to life, they stripped everything that was good out of the series.
-I get that things need to be relatable to the audience, but part of the reason people really loved Death Note was because Light had a code.
-Instead of showcasing the real brilliance of the story, it was turned into a low rate shitty horror movie.
+I get that things need to be relatable to the audience, but part of the reason people really loved Death Note was that Light had a code.
+Instead of showcasing the real brilliance of the story, it was turned into a low-rate shitty horror movie.
 Light became a character that was not masterful, strong-willed, nor calculating.

 I have zero hopes for this sequel movie.
 I thought it was going to be amazing (since I hadn’t realized there was a Death Note movie) and I found out how horribly wrong I was.
 Given that a relatively unknown writer will be handling the story, and given the past failures of adaptation movies in general, this one will slide off my radar.
 Greg Russo is going to have to contend with the plot of one of the best animes, so to that I say good luck – though I’m not holding my breath.